Tuesday, September 24, 2024

 Addendum, November 2024:

 I got Jeremy Dauber's biography of Sholem Aleichem back from the library (I'd read it a couple of years before) to look up anything about Wandering Stars.
 It turns out there were two versions published, the New York Yiddish version, and the Warsaw Yiddish version.
 Sholem Aleichem preferred the Warsaw version; the New York version changed the ending to be more sentimental.
 (Shades of Great Expectations.)
 The Warsaw version started its run in 1909, but the paper (The New World) printing it was going broke and couldn't pay, so Sholem Aleichem stopped supplying pages.
-It was only in 1910, after some moments, that a new paper Moment was formed and finished publication.
+It was only in 1910, after some time passed, that a new paper Moment was formed and finished publication.

 Also there was a film version made in Soviet Russia in 1927, Sholem Aleichem's works were popular with the Soviet film board, but this one wasn't: the subject matter was considered too bourgeois and it was withdrawn.